Registration occurs via the Harvey Mudd College Portal. Students are responsible for enrolling in classes.

 - Time Conflict: Check for time conflicts between your selected classes.

-- Slight overlaps may be resolved with a Course Conflict Approval Form available online or at the Registrar’s office.
+- Slight overlaps may be resolved with a Course Conflict Approval Form (PDF) available online or at the Registrar’s office.

 - All instructors for affected classes must sign the conflict approval form, even if the conflict is resolved by only one instructor.